 We also looked around Kettles Yard, where there was an exhibition of art by Portia Zvavahera.
 Her art draws on southern African culture and Christian iconography.
 All I can say, is that it does take up a lot of wall space and wouldn’t suit a small modern house.

-We also revisited the house where Jim and Helen Ede lived.
+We revisited the house where Jim and Helen Ede lived.
 Their residence there coincided with the first year of my life at Cambridge.
 R asked how they dust certain objects.
 An air puffing device was the solution.

-Saturday – Safron Walden
+Saturday – Saffron Walden

-Saturday was earmarked for visiting Safron Walden.
+Saturday was earmarked for visiting Saffron Walden.
 We sat at the front of the upstairs of the bus We arrived at and headed to the Fry Gallery.
 They had a special exhibition of local artists from their collection.
 It was called ‘Great Barfield and Beyond: A working Landscape”.

 Olive Cook, in her book about North West Essex Artists, called Great Bardfield a “paradise”.
 But Edward Bawden and Eric Ravilious, who moved there in 1931, saw it differently.
 They saw the countryside as a place to work and develop their watercolors.